RocktimSharma/Plagarism-Detection-System-in-Oracle/README.md

   enhancement, educational support, and improved evaluation practices.
-By utilizing these systems, individuals and institutions can foster a culture of originality, integrity, and responsible writing while ensuring the quality and authenticity of their work.
-Plagiarism Detection Systems save time and effort by automating the detection process, providing quick and accurate results.
+By utilizing these systems, individuals and institutions can foster a culture of originality, integrity, and responsible writing while ensuring the quality and the authenticity of their work.
+Plagiarism Detection Systems save time and an effort by automating the detection process, providing quick and accurate results.